-International Standards for Phytosanitary Measures (ISPM) no. 6 (Guidelines for surveillance) refers to “the components of survey and monitoring systems for the purpose of pest detection and the supply of information for use in pest risk analyses, the establishment of pest free areas and, where appropriate, the preparation of pest lists the requirements for surveillance, including the components of a national surveillance system”.
-These components constitute a plant pest surveillance system.
+International Standards for Phytosanitary Measures (ISPM) no. 6 ( Surveillance) refers to “the requirements for surveillance, including the components of a national surveillance system”.
 Surveillance is an obligation of a national plant protection organization (NPPO) and underpins other obligations and phytosanitary decision-making.
 It is a critical part of the national phytosanitary system.
 Plant pest surveillance thus plays a key role in the overall mandate of the NPPO and is required by Article IV.2(b) of the International Plant Protection Convention (IPPC).

 A national plant pest surveillance programme should be conducted in such a way that its results